danbiwer/discogs-marketplace-js/README.md

 # DiscogsMarketplace.js

-Javascript library to pull information from the Discogs marketplace.
+JavaScript library to pull information from the Discogs marketplace.
 Returns an object.

 ##Usage